brainboxdotcc/DPP/docpages/building/linux.md

 sudo make install
 ```

-\note If you are on Arch Linux, follow the steps below and set the path to `/usr/` to avoid shared-library conflict.

 ## 3. Installation to a Different Directory

 If you want to install the library, its dependencies, and header files to a different directory, specify this directory when running `cmake`: